 No online research, I hoped for the best and just planned to have a meal at any food place I would meet along my way.
 And so far, these random restaurants I’ve tried didn’t disappoint and really have their own unique way of impressing a visitor, by means of food.

 They have service crews but you need to state your orders at the counter and pay for it.
 The entrée section attracted my eyes when I scanned the menu.
-It was lunch time and a meal with a cup of sinful rice would definitely fill my tummy.
+It was lunchtime and a meal with a cup of sinful rice would definitely fill my tummy.
 I went for Grilled Salmon and a slice of the blueberry cheesecake, my weakness when it comes to cheesecakes.

 An upper level is also available that can fit around 15 diners.
 There were few customers on my stay and food immediately arrived after 10 minutes.
 Grilled Salmon has mushroom and leeks sautéed in lemon-butter sauce on top and with a cup of buttered rice.
-The flavor of the toppings of the grilled fish had hints of saltness and sourness.
+The flavor of the toppings of the grilled fish had hints of saltiness and sourness.
 Fish was tender and not overcooked. – Galleria Victoria Mall, Balanga

 The Beanery is more than a coffee shop.
-Yes they offer blended beverages, hot drinks, and cakes, but pasta, sandwich, and rice meals are also available on their menu.
+Yes, they offer blended beverages, hot drinks, and cakes, but pasta, sandwich, and rice meals are also available on their menu.
 The restaurant is famous in Bataan and visiting the store on a Saturday night will give you a hard time looking for a table.
-Friends and families flock the place for a small chat over good meal.
+Friends and families flock the place for a small chat over a good meal.
 But during my visit, it was chaotic and service was fast-paced.

 Bacon and Mushroom Pasta, Chocolate Almond Cheesecake, and Raspberry Iced Tea became my dinner that evening.
-Pasta came with two pieces of toasted garlic breads.
-Bacon and Parmesan cheese did the magic in bringing the flavors while the mushroom added a different texture on the pasta.
+Pasta came with two pieces of toasted garlic bread.
+Bacon and Parmesan cheese did the magic in bringing the flavors while the mushroom added a different texture to the pasta.
 The cheesecake was a little sweeter than what I’ve expected but it was fine as you could appreciate the chunks of almond, chocolate, and other confectionaries.

 The Beanery is a good choice when it comes to dining in Bataan but I observed one thing on their Balanga branch.
-Service crews were rude as they bring food on your table in a stomp way and unmannerly hand other needs you ask.
+Service crews were rude as they bring food to your table in a stomp way and unmannerly hand other needs you ask.
 The place gets crowded in the evening but this should not let the management, and its staff, behave that way.
 I don’t know if it was only a bad day for them but service still tops my list even if we say, you serve great food. – Capitol Drive, Balanga

 With the aim of finishing all my goals on my pedometer, I decided to take a walk from Plaza Mayor.
-I headed on a direction I had no idea where it would bring me.
+I headed in a direction I had no idea where it would bring me.
 I saw a famous name, Wanam Restaurant after thirty minutes of dissecting the alleys of Balanga.
 Adjacent to the restaurant is their newly opened café.
-Bricked posts, exposed duct-works, and crates as chairs were details that first struck my attention.
+Bricked posts, exposed duct-work, and crates as chairs were details that first struck my attention.